 Avoid These Common Mistakes on Your California Tax Return

 Where to look for errors that might invite an audit

 The California Franchise Tax Board (FTB) has ranked the 10 most common errors found on personal income tax returns of state residents.
 These mistakes range from trying to deduct Voluntary Plan for Disability Insurance (VPDI) payments on federal returns to incorrectly calculating adjusted gross income (AGI) or mistakenly claimed credits or exemptions.
 Such errors can delay the processing of your return and affect the amount of your refund.
 The following areas of your California income tax return are common locations of mistakes.

 Estimated Tax Payments

 Make sure that the amount you think you've paid toward this year's taxes is the same as what California thinks you paid.

 First, check your records for all tax payments you've made to the FTB for the tax year in question.
 Then take a look at last year's return to check whether you requested that any amount of that year's refund be applied to this year's estimated tax.
 The information should appear on line 95 on Form 540, the California Resident Income Tax Return, or line 102 on Form 540NR, the California Nonresident or Part-Year Resident return long form.
 Add this amount to the payments you made.

 Now compare the total to California's record of your payments at ftb.ca.gov under the "My FTB Account" link to make sure that they match.
-You can call the FTB at 1-800-852-5711 if you believe the state's amount is incorrect.
+You can call the FTB at 1-800-852-5711 if you believe the state's amount on your W-2 is incorrect.